QuiltMC/rfcs/rfc/0029-community-amendment-1.md

 If any voting members of the Community Team don't vote on the poll (unintentionally or otherwise), their vote **must be counted as an abstention.**

-THe Community Team should then tally the final vote counts, and interpret them as follows.
+The Community Team should then tally the final vote counts, and interpret them as follows.

 #### Failing conditions